-Washing rice is generally a good policy.
-A cleansing rinse will freshen up the grains, but more importantly it’ll get rid of the surface starch that causes the slimy texture you can sometimes get when cooking rice.
-However, there are a few times when you don’t need to rinse the grains: dishes such as risotto, paella and rice pudding all rely on the starch to help create their lovely creamy texture.
+Washing rice is a matter of taste.
+Some say that a cleansing rinse will freshen up the grains, by getting rid of the surface starch that causes the slimy texture you can sometimes get when cooking rice.
+Others maintain that it’s not necessary to get perfectly delicious rice.
+However, there are a few times when you definitely don’t need to rinse the grains: dishes such as risotto, paella and rice pudding all rely on the starch to help create their lovely creamy texture.

 How to do it: Pop the rice into a pan, cover generously with cold water, then swirl around before carefully emptying the water and refilling.
 Wash in a few changes of water, until it runs pretty clear (it will never run crystal clear).

 Soak to separate those grains

 After you’ve rinsed the rice, pre-soak it to help the grains cook a little more quickly and evenly, and to help fluff the rice perfectly.
 It’s not strictly necessary, but if you care about having separated grains, this is the way to get there.
 With aromatic rice types, such as basmati and jasmine, the soaking also helps the rice retain more of its distinctive taste and smell.

 If you want to cook brown rice, or whole grain rice as it’s sometimes called, then pre-soaking is a great kitchen hack.
 Recommended by the New York Times chef Marian Burros, soaking for six hours – or overnight – will reduce your cooking time, which takes longer when cooking brown rice.